dibertz/northgard-camera-move-plugin-for-godot/README.md

 <br>Into Godot editor double-click FileSystem > addons > rts_camera_move > "SampleScene.tscn".
 Now in the new window can going to SampleScene > TrackingCamera > Camera and here variables it can be changed.
 2. <b>What is size map clamped it?</b>
 <br>Higher values than the default value means a symmetric larger map.
 It should keep the same dimensions on both sides to avoid clamping critical errors.
-3. <b>How to does put my 3D character model without watch for the ugly cube?</b>
+3. <b>How to does put my 3D character model and animation?</b>
-<br>It's super easy, click on node Mesh Instance (SampleScene/Player/Pivot/MeshInstance) and REMOVE, so replace it for your own.
+<br>It's super easy, select on folder addons/rts_camera_move/SampleScene.tscn (double click) in the inspector, and replace ahri_base node for your own.
-<br>Set up to Scale X 0.1, Y 0.1, Z 0.1 and Traslation X 0.0, Y 0.1, Z 0.0.
+<br>Configure to Scale X 0.1, Y 0.1, Z 0.1, Translation X 0.0, Y 0.1, Z 0.0 and Rotation Degrees -180 or choice your custom set-up.
 That's it.

 Do you want more features?, check it out repositories weekly.